 Note: This story originally appeared on Cronkite News.
 It is published via a Creative Commons license.
 Cronkite News is produced by the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

-Native America Calling: A new Native restaurant on The Menu
+Native America Calling: Native gifts on The Menu

 Native America Calling: Tracking missing people one name at a time

 ‘Long overdue’: Senate passes bill for Native veterans organization